 - Consumers can find higher rates at online banks

 South Central State Bank is headquartered in Campbell and is known as the 80th largest bank in Nebraska.

 It offers traditional savings accounts as well as money market accounts, health savings accounts, individual retirement accounts (IRAs), and certificates of deposits (CDs).

-You’ll need $5,000 to open a money market account and can enjoy access to internet and mobile banking.
+You’ll need $5,000 to open a money market account and enjoy access to internet and mobile banking.
 In addition to deposit accounts, there are consumer loans, commercial loans, and agricultural loans.

 How We Picked: Methodology

-The best savings accounts in Nebraska were selected based on an exhaustive analysis of savings accounts offered by online, national, regional, and local banks serving major cities including Omaha, Lincoln, and Nebraska City.
+The best savings accounts in Nebraska were selected based on an exhaustive analysis of savings accounts offered by online, national, regional, and local banks serving major cities, including Omaha, Lincoln, and Nebraska City.

 We narrowed down our search to savings accounts with low monthly maintenance fees, opportunities to waive these fees, ATM network availability, excess withdrawal fees, ease of online and in-app banking, interest rates, and more.